Chase Trifecta Point Calculators

 Cards: Chase Sapphire Reserve, Chase Ink Business Preferred, & Chase Freedom Unlimited

 This is one of the most common combinations.
 It gives you the travel luxuries of the Chase Sapphire Reserve while providing a great return on internet, phone, and cable.
 If you spend in other business categories such as shipping and advertising, you'll benefit as well.
-The Chase Freedom Unlimited is used to catch all non-category purchases not covered by the Sapphire Reserve and the Ink Business Preferred.
+The Chase Freedom Unlimited is used to catch all non-category purchases not covered by the Sapphire Reserve and the Ink Business Preferred as well as provide high earnings on Chase Ultimate Rewards Portal and drugstore purchases.

 Chase Trifecta 2